itwritsmall/itwritsmall.github.io/_posts/2019-06-06-install-nagios-raspbian.md

 layout: blog
 title: "Installing Nagios with Apache on Raspbian or Ubuntu"
-categories: [tutorial]
+categories: [blog]
 tags: [nagios, raspbian, ubuntu, apache, monitor, alert]
-excerpt: "How to install Nagios with Apache on Raspbian or Ubuntu to monitor your small/home network"
+summary: "How to install Nagios with Apache on Raspbian or Ubuntu to monitor your small/home network."

 ---